Qianqianwang/TargetTesting/Chronon_recording_instructions.md

 11. Click “Save”.

 12. Now you can start your assignment using the JetUML GUI that is already started in step 6.
 Enjoy and good luck with your assignment!

+13. After you finished your assignment, go to recordingserver-<version>/controllers/linux/controller/data/JetUML/ and run on command line:

+	`tar -zcvf <your_machine_name>.tar.gz recording/`

+	where your_machine_name is the one you used in 3.1.

+15. Upload your tar ball using sftp:

+	`sftp cs6300@alpaca.cc.gt.atl.ga.us`

+	(the password is given separately).

+	`cd recording`

+	`put <your_machine_name>.tar.gz`

+	`exit`